byte-foundry/tutorial-content/content/Spacing handling in Prototypo/SpacingHandlingInPrototypo.md

 * Change the spacing value by putting a number directly into the wordview when the glyph is selected
 * Dragging the green bars in the glyph view, just like how it is done on the word view.
-* Create an summary spacing table with all the spacing values for the project glypshet.
+* Create a summary spacing table with all the spacing values for the project glypshet.

 ### That's how you manage spacing in Prototypo.
 Thanks for reading!